Home

 Orientation to the Profession Program

-1. Eligibility: Applicants certified to the Appellate Division, Second Judicial Department by the NYS Board of Law Examiners as having passed the NYS bar examination, or who have a pending application before the Appellate Division to be admitted on motion, are permitted to register for the orientation program.
-Registrations attempted in the absence of these prerequisites will be rejected.
-Applicants who have passed the bar examination need not wait until their application for admission is filed before registering for the orientation program.
+1. Eligibility: Only candidates for admission to practice by the Appellate Division, Second Judicial Department (hereafter “candidates”) who have taken the New York State (NYS) bar examination, including those transferred from another Judicial Department, or candidates who have a pending application before the Appellate Division to be admitted on motion, are eligible to access the Orientation to the Profession video and earn Continuing Legal Education (CLE) credits.
+Candidates who have taken the bar examination need not wait until their application for admission is filed before viewing the Orientation video.

 Orientation Menu:

-- 22 NYCRR 690.21
+22 NYCRR 690.21

-- program materials Adobe Acrobat PDF Document
+Program Materials Adobe Acrobat PDF Document

 New York State Unified Court System Lady Justice